Turkish leader acknowledges 'shortcomings' in quake response

 The disaster comes at a sensitive time for Erdogan, who faces an economic downturn and high inflation.
 Perceptions that his government mismanaged the crisis could hurt his standing.
 He said the government would distribute 10,000 Turkish lira ($532) to affected families.

-Kemal Kilicdaroglu, the leader of Turkey’s main opposition party, blamed the devastation on Erdogan’s two-decade rule, saying he had not prepared the country for a disaster and accusing him of misspending funds.
+Opposition leader Kemal Kilicdaroglu blamed the devastation on Erdogan’s two-decade rule, saying he had not prepared the country for a disaster and accusing him of misspending funds.

 In their effort to crack down on disinformation related to the earthquake response, police said they had detained 18 people and identified more than 200 social media accounts suspected of “spreading fear and panic.”

 Global internet monitor NetBlocks said multiple internet providers restricted access to Twitter in Turkey.
-Trapped survivors have used Twitter to alert rescuers and loved ones, while others have taken to the social network to criticize the government’s response.
+Some trapped survivors have used Twitter to alert rescuers and loved ones, while others have used it to criticize the government’s response.

 Turkey’s official Anadolu news agency said a government official held a video conference with a Twitter official to remind him of the company’s responsibilities on disinformation and obligations under a strict new social media law.